haskell-webgear/haskell-webgear.github.io/docs/user-guide/reference/language-extensions.md

 `Strict` got promoted to a type, and the types `Existence` and `ParseStyle` got promoted to kinds.
 This also allows string literals such as `"offset"` as a type.

 This extension also allows using lists at the type level.
-For example, types such as `Linked [RequiredHeader "Content-Type" Text, JSONBody ErrorResponse] Response` is possible because of this extension.
+For example, types such as `Response ``With`` [RequiredResponseHeader "Content-Type" Text, Body JSON ErrorResponse]` is possible because of this extension.

 ## TypeApplications

 WebGear uses this extension to explicitly mention values of type variables in some cases.
-For example, to extract a trait attribute from a linked request:
+For example, to extract a trait attribute from a witnessed request:

 ```haskell
 let maybeAuthor :: Maybe Text